lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 ![](https://raw.githubusercontent.com/lherzolite2024/lherzolite2024.github.io/main/imgs/header.jpg)

-Last update: 2024-09-06
+Last update: 2024-09-11

 > **LAST ANNOUNCEMENTS** 📣📣📣
 >
-> 🚨🚨🚨**New section: Practical details of the pre-congress excursion**
+> 🚨🚨🚨**Conference programme of the 7thOLM released**, go to https://lherzolite2024.github.io/programme/ Please check that everything in your abstract is correct and that the times specified match the timetables.
+If not, please contact us.
+See also poster guidelines.
+Oral presentation guidelines will be released soon.
 >
 > **REGISTRATION CLOSED**
 >